☀️Fun EOY Review Ideas!

 Multiplication Strategies Anchor Chart & Note Taking

 Need an anchor chart to display these strategies?⭐You can use the anchor chart in this resource.⭐ There is a blank version included for note-taking!
-Print these at 90% scaled, trim off the margins, and then you can glue it in a math notebook.
+Print these at 90% scaled, trim off the margins, and then you can glue it in math interactive notebooks.
 The anchor chart makes a great reference tool for a math interactive notebook!

 multiplication strategies anchor chart and blank copy displayed on a notebook